3dlg-hcvc/Bioscan-ImgFilter/README.md

 # The Dataset

-The filtering tool utilizes the "failed crop dataset" subset from Bioscan-1M which primarily consists of images that failed initial cropping attempts.
+The filtering tool utilizes the "failed crop dataset" subset from Bioscan-1M, focusing on images that failed initial cropping attempts.
 This allows us to tackle the most challenging instances where our current image processing pipeline may struggle, whether due to genuine quality issues or processing failures.
 Some images are clear and well-defined, with easily identifiable bounding boxes, while others may be blurry or lack adequate bounding box annotations.
 Integrating this dataset aims to improve the overall performance and accuracy of our image processing system, ensuring robustness across diverse image types and conditions.

 What is the format of json in the data_splits directories?